flurry101/fluxcoder4/README.md

 - 👋 Hi, I’m @fluxcoder4
 - 👀 I’m interested in programming and coding.
-- 🌱 I’m currently learning python, html, css, and eventually, going to try out java too!
+- 🌱 I’m currently learning python...

 <!---
 fluxcoder4/fluxcoder4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.